FAQs for Tenants

 How much deposit do I need to pay?

 In general, we require tenant(s) to pay a dilapidations deposit equal to one month’s rent, unless special circumstances apply.

 How do I switch utility company?

 You can get the Gas supplier details via https://findmysupplier.energy and call South West England Western Power Distribution on 0845 601 5972 for Electricity supply.

 How fast do you resolve maintenance issues?

 To be in line with the requirements of the Bristol City Council and the West of England Code of Good Management Practice, we apply the following guidelines:

-In case of emergency, we endeavour to respond immediately to the request, and try to solve the issue within 24h whenever possible in order to protect your property from further damage and or to ensure the health and safety of the tenancy.
+In case of emergency, we endeavour to respond immediately to the request, and try to solve the issue within 24h whenever possible in order to protect your home from further damage and/or to protect the health and safety of tenants.

 For urgent repairs affecting material comfort e.g. loss of hot water and heating (where it is not the boiler pressure), power outage, fridge or washing machine failure, serious roof leak, etc will be dealt with within 5 working days.
 In all cases we will attempt to repair/replace the items as soon as possible depending on availability of contractor, delivery dates etc.